iRon7/Join-Object/README.md

 ## Description

-Combines properties from one or more objects.
+[This module][1] provides a set of commands to combine the properties from one or more objects.
 It creates a set that can be saved as a new object or used as it is.
 An object join is a means for combining properties from one (self-join) or more object lists by using values common to each.

 Main features:
 * An intuitive idiomatic PowerShell syntax